LornBKerr/lbk_library/README.md

-The **Dbal** class supplies the required minimum functionality to use the sqlite3 database.
+The **DataFile** class supplies the required minimum functionality to use the sqlite3 database.
 This is inspired by and modeled on the Dbal of PHPBB 3.1, much simplified and implemented in python.